-A. Uses - The ACT Basin rivers and lakes provide for wastewater dilution, M&I water supply, fish and wildlife propagation, hydropower generation, and recreational boating and fishing.

-B. Users - The following tables list the surface water uses and water users within Georgia and Alabama in the ACT Basin.
+- A. Uses The ACT Basin rivers and lakes provide for wastewater dilution, M&I water supply, fish and wildlife propagation, hydropower generation, and recreation. - B. Users The following tables list the surface water uses and water users within Georgia and Alabama in the ACT Basin.